What Is International Financial Reporting Standards (IFRS)?

 1. What Are IFRS?

-IFRS are a comprehensive set of norms that govern global financial reporting.
-IFRS, which covers issues such as revenue recognition, leasing, and financial instruments, ensures consistency in accounting methods across businesses and nations.
-With over 140 nations adopting IFRS, including Singapore, it is the most widely accepted framework for international financial reporting standards.
+IFRS (International Financial Reporting Standards) is a comprehensive global set of accounting rules that govern global financial reporting.
+IFRS, which covers issues such as revenue recognition, leasing, and financial instruments, ensures consistency, transparency, and comparability in accounting methods across businesses and nations.

-According to Forbes, IFRS is the accounting standard that corporations in the European Union and other countries must adopt, showing its global relevance.
+IFRS is the accounting standard that corporations in the European Union and other countries must adopt, showing its global relevance.
 In Singapore, IFRS adoption promotes transparency and comparability, which are critical for attracting foreign investment and sustaining the country’s competitiveness as a global financial hub.

 2. IFRS Compliance in Singapore

 In Singapore, the Accounting Standards Council (ASC) is in charge of overseeing the adoption and implementation of SFRS to ensure compliance with IFRS.
-The Accounting and Corporate Regulatory Authority (ACRA) monitors compliance and requires correct financial reporting.
-Adherence to IFRS improves company credibility, facilitates access to foreign markets, and simplifies reporting for multinational firms based in Singapore.
+The Accounting and Corporate Regulatory Authority (ACRA) monitors compliance and requires correct financial reporting, including the accurate management of accounts receivable.

 According to Allen and Gledhill, beginning in FY 2025, the Singapore Exchange Regulation (SGX RegCo) will require climate-related disclosures that are consistent with the IFRS Sustainability Disclosure Standards, reinforcing Singapore’s commitment to global reporting rules.